jdg689-bit/trading-app/README.md

-# trading-app
-Stock trading app that makes use of financial APIs
+Finance/stock trading app that allows user to buy and sell stocks.
+Get the price of stocks and BUY and SELL shares using data fetched from the Alphavantage API.
+Uses a token-based authentication system to manager users' access to trading and portfolio pages.